bweatherson/demons/latest-export.md

 **NOT COMPLETE**

-## Causal Defensivism {#cdintroduced}
+## Causal Ratificationism {#cdintroduced}

 It's going to take some setup to articulate precisely the positive theory I'm going to defend in this book.
 But I think it's worth having a rough statement of it up front, so you can see where we're headed.

-According to causal defensivism, a choice is rational if the following two conditions are met.
+According to causal ratificationism, a choice is rational if the following two conditions are met.

 First, at the time the choice is made, no other choice has higher expected utility, given some probability distribution over the states that is rational at that time.